jganetsk/impossible-escape/README.tex.md

 In order to make $C$ a group, we need to be able to answer the question *what does it mean to add two chessboard states together?* We can answer this by reinterpreting $C$ to be a set of chessboard state *deltas*.
 Note, this is a formality.
 There is essentially no difference between a group of states and a group of state deltas, except the latter motivates the intuition of what it means to add two group elements together.
 The identity element $e \in C$ could be interpreted as the zero delta (when interpreting as chessboard state deltas) or as the state of all 64 coins being tails-side up (when interpreting as chessboard states).
 Conceptually, prisoner #1 must choose an element from a set of 64 chessboard state deltas, which is a subset of $C$.

 We will choose to make $C$ the vector space $\{0, 1\}^{64}$.
 In other words, $C$ is the group of 64-bit bitvectors under the XOR operator.
-Incidentally, these groups are also Abelian, in case we happen to use commutativity below.
+Incidentally, this group is also Abelian, in case we happen to use commutativity below.

 - Note the standard basis $B \subset C$ is the set of valid moves that prisoner #1 can make, since each standard basis element is a delta that toggles exactly one coin.
 - Since the field of the vector space is $\{0, 1\}$, we can simplify the definition of "basis" by removing the scalar multiplication: $\forall c \in C : c = \displaystyle\sum_{i} b_{i} \in B$ for some subset of basis elements.
 The intuition captured here is that every chessboard state can be arrived at with a series of valid moves (aka single coin toggles).